Towards End-to-End Open Conversational Machine Reading: Introduction

 (ii) Experimental results on the OR-ShARC dataset and ShARC dev set show the effectiveness of our method, especially on the question generation sub-task with a relatively small amount of parameters.
 Furthermore, our method achieves the new state-of-the-art results on all sub-tasks.

 (iii) By further ablation studies, we have shown that our proposed framework largely advances the decision making performance, and reduces error propagation thus boosting the question generation performance.
 We have also shown that our proposed framework can generalize to different backbone models.
+Qualitative analysis including case study has further verified the effectiveness of our framework.